lightstep/lightstep-tracer-common/client.md

 adding them to `lightstep.Span.tags`.

 Span tags override reporter tags, making it possible to create spans with a client on behalf of another process.
-To set the reporter GUID:
+To set the reporter GUID for a span, use:

 Key | Meaning
 ----|--------
-`lightstep.guid` | Equivalent to the reporter uuid, as a 64-bit unsigned decimal string.
+`lightstep.guid` | Equivalent to the reporter uuid.
+If 64-bits, use a 16-byte hex representation.
+If 128-bits, use a uuid.v4 string representation.

-    TODO: Specify to represent 128-bit uuid in uuid.v4 format as a string.

 ## Data Transport